You'll receive guidance throughout your entire egg donation cycle to help you feel prepared and confident.

 After being approved as an egg donor, you’ll receive your initial screening at the doctor’s office to ensure that you’re in great health and ready for the donation process.
 Sometimes these visits occur on Day 3 of the menstrual cycle (the third day after bleeding begins).
 During this appointment, you may receive:

-Although there can be variations, at the beginning of the donation cycle egg donors take birth control pills for about 10 days to sync cycles with the individual receiving the egg transfer.
-After these 10 days, egg donors receive a series of injections that follow this schedule:
+To begin the egg donation cycle, the donor and recipient will go through cycle synchronization.
+Egg donors will take birth control pills for about 10 days to sync cycles with the individual receiving the egg transfer.

-And injections administering one of the following fertility hormones for the next 10 days following the completed lupron injection series:
+Following the completed Lupron Injection series, donors will begin administering injections of one of the following fertility hormones for the next 8-10 days to grow the egg follicles:

-So for approximately 2 weeks, egg donors receive hormone injections administered with a small needle, often in the thigh or belly.
+For approximately 2-3 weeks, egg donors receive hormone injections administered with a small needle, often in the thigh or belly.
 Egg donors can give themselves the injections or have another adult assist them.

 Stimulated eggs that aren't extracted for egg donation would naturally pass out of the body during your menstrual cycle.